chenson2018/website-hakyll/posts/2024-08-04-univalence.md

 x)$ I think it is nearly impossible to end up with something that doesn't satisfy the required isomorphism $\operatorname{encode} \cong
 \operatorname{decode}$.

+## Conclusion

+Of course, this is just a small taste!
+If you are interested in learning more, I particularly suggest Egbert Rijke's [Introduction to Homotopy Type Theory](https://arxiv.org/abs/2212.11082).
+This is a newer book that I have found to be very readable.
+It has three parts:

+- "Martin-Löf’s Dependent Type Theory", which covers traditional type theory, but with an interesting slant towards topics relevant to univalence
+- "The Univalent Foundations for Mathematics", which covers in more depth much of the same material from the summer school and this post
+- "Synthetic Homotopy Theory", which begins at the same point of working with
+  $S^1$ but continues into much depth

+While I am just a beginning to learn a bit of this area, I think it is quite exciting.
+Thank you again to the organizers and sponsors of the 2024 School on Univalent Mathematics for providing this opportunity to get started!